Learning to Adapt with Courage and Resilience: Picture Books about Change

 Supports Social and Emotional Learning: Stories about change support social and emotional classroom learning.
 They provide a way for students to explore and express their emotions, learn about different perspectives, and practice important skills such as communication, teamwork, and self-awareness.

-Picture Books about Adapting to Change
+Picture Books about Change and Adaptability

 Ada's Violin: The Story of the Recycled Orchestra of Paraguay by Susan Hood